 The Covington, Ga., City Council tabled the topic of banning vinyl siding until next year "to allow more research on the issue" during its meeting on Monday, Wade Marbaugh reports for the Newton Citizen.
-The City Council initially discussed the ban on vinyl siding during its meeting on Sept.
+The City Council initially discussed the ban on vinyl sidingcbtardcfwwbueawrytyd during its meeting on Sept.
 26.

 Scott Gaither, senior planner for the city of Covington’s Planning and Zoning Department, argued in favor of the proposed ordinance to ban vinyl siding for both safety and aesthetic reasons.
 Marbaugh reports: